petrgazarov/salami/README.md

   <img src="docs/images/salami-icon.svg" alt="Salami Icon" width="100px" height="100px">
 </p>

-Salami is a declarative, domain-specific language for cloud infrastructure that is based on natural language.
-The compiler uses LLM to convert natural language into structured code.
-Currently, the supported target is Terraform.
+Salami is a declarative, domain-specific language for cloud infrastructure.
+It allows to define cloud infrastructure objects using natural language.
+The compiler uses LLM to convert natural language into structured code, with Terraform currently as the supported target.

 ## DSL Design

-Salami programs have several special constructs:
+Salami files have several special constructs:

 1. **Blocks** - multiline blocks of text that each represent either a `resource` or a `variable`.
 2. **Constructor functions** - functional expressions that are used to specify the nature of the block.